History of Montana: Indigenous peoples

 The Gros Ventre are located today in north-central Montana and govern the Fort Belknap Indian Reservation.
-Gros Ventre is the exonym given by the French, who misinterpreted the name given to them by neighboring tribes as "the people who have enough to eat", referring to their relative wealth, as "big bellies".
+Gros Ventre, meaning "Big Bellies" in French, is a name of unknown origin.
 The people call themselves (autonym) A'ani or A'aninin (white clay people), perhaps related to natural physical formations.
 They were called the Atsina by the Assiniboine.
 The Ajani has 3,682 members and they share Fort Belknap Indian Reservation with the Assiniboine, though the two were traditional enemies.
 The Ajani is classified as a band of Arapaho; they speak a variant of Arapaho called Gros Ventre or Atsina.

 The Kootenai people live west of the Continental Divide.
 The Kootenai name is also spelled Kutenai or Ktunaxa /ˈkuːtəneɪ/.
 They are one of three tribes of the Confederated Salish and Kootenai Tribes of the Flathead Nation in Montana, and they form the Ktunaxa Nation in British Columbia, Canada.
 There are also Kootenai populations in Idaho and Washington.
 The Salish and Pend Oreilles people also live on the Flathead Indian Reservation.
 The smaller Pend d'Oreille and Kalispell tribes originally lived around Flathead Lake and the western mountains, respectively.

 The territories of the different tribes were defined by multiple and varied treaties with the United States, generally shrinking their land boundaries with each revision.

 The Ojibwe and Cree people today jointly share the Rocky Boy's Reservation in north-central Montana.
 Rocky Boy's reservation was created after most of the others as a home for some of the "landless" tribes who did not obtain reservation lands elsewhere.
 The creation of the reservation was largely due to the efforts of the Chippewa leader Stone Child (aka "Rocky Boy").
 The Little Shell Chippewa also have a presence in Montana, however they do not have a reservation.

 Other native people had a significant presence in Montana, though today do not have a reservation within the state.
 These nations included the Lakota, the Arapaho, and the Shoshone.
 The Kiowa and the Kiowa-Apache claim an early history in the late 17th century) as nomadic hunters between the Yellowstone and Missouri.